Emrion/uploaders/README.md

 It has the following options:

+* option `-f` won't check the freebsd-boot partition content for BIOS loaders update.
 * option `-g` force to use 'gpart show' for disk detection.
 * option `-m` to specify the mount point of the ESP
   * default: `/mnt`
 * option `-r` won't check the root file system for BIOS loaders update.
 * option `-s` to specify the path to loader-related files
   * default: `/boot`

+## What are we talking about?

+The loaders (or bootcodes) are special pieces of software designed to start the OS when you reboot or power on the machine.
+They aim to load some files in the root file system and execute them (which finally lead to run the kernel).
+They change at each FreeBSD upgrade.
+The new loader files are then put in /boot.
+However, the currently used loaders are in some special locations:

+- For UEFI booting, they are in an efi partition (msdosfs) in the shape of one or several files.
+- For legacy BIOS booting, they are, for one part, in the first sector of a disk (pmbr) and in a freebsd-boot type partition, for the other part (gptboot or gptzfsboot).

+The loaders in those special locations aren't updated during a FreeBSD upgrade.This is the goal of loaders-update to do that.

+You may also leave the loaders as is, but in case of zfs pool upgrading, the OS won't boot anymore.
+There are some others problems that may arise if you left your loaders unchanged for too long.
+This is why a good practice is to systematically update them.

 ## Use cases and capabilities

 - AMD64 only (because I don't have other hardware for testing)